-A good DeKalb County criminal lawyer can be seen each week in either DeKalb County Recorders Court, DeKalb County State Court (Traffic Court), or The Magistrate Court of DeKalb County.
+A good Dekalb County criminal defense attorney can be seen each week in either DeKalb County Recorders Court, DeKalb County State Court (Traffic Court), or The Magistrate Court of DeKalb County.
 Each court has jurisdiction over certain types of crimes, and the category of crime charged (misdemeanor or felony).

-A DeKalb County criminal lawyer should have experience defending clients in all of these county courts, plus be familiar with these municipal courts:
+A Dekalb County criminal defense attorney should have experience defending clients in all of these county courts, plus be familiar with these municipal courts:

 - Chamblee Municipal Court